 Shedeur Sanders’ High School Highlights

 While Sanders’ commitment is still a long ways off, the recruiting process is more alive than ever.
-The top-15 pro-style quarterback, according to 247Sports Composite Rankings, visited FSU for the team’s Saturday Night Live recruiting event in late July.
-There, Sanders worked with first-year offensive coordinator Kendal Briles and came away sounding pretty exciting about the new-look ‘Noles.
+The top-15 pro-style quarterback, according to 247Sports Composite Rankings, visited FSU for the team’s Saturday Night Live recruiting event in July 2019.
+There, Sanders worked with then-offensive coordinator Kendal Briles and came away sounding pretty exciting about the new-look ‘Noles.

 “It was pretty good, [Briles] sent me back with some stuff I need to work on when I go back home,” Sanders said after SNL.
 “I like his offense, we watched a few clips and it seems to work.
 He likes to take shots and I like to take shots.”